Dasharo/docs/docs/dev-proc/source-code-structure.md

 Merge commits in the code repositories are not allowed.
 The `rebase` strategy should be the only one available in the GitHub web UI.

-Is is, however, **strongly advised not to use GitHub web UI** to perform code merges.
+It is, however, **strongly advised not to use GitHub web UI** to perform code merges.
 The `signed-off` tends to be dropped (even when using the `rebase` strategy), which is problematic for some projects (e.g. it makes the coreboot lint checks fail after merging from the UI).